 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.

-Limes: a little lime juice and lime zest helps brighten up the flavor of these muffins and complements the feijoa flavor beautifully.
+Limes: a little lime juice and lime zest helps brighten up the flavour of these muffins and complements the feijoa flavour beautifully.

 How to make feijoa muffins

 Preheat your oven to 200°C/180°C fan forced (390°F).
 Grease your muffin tins or line with patty pans.